A Multicenter Benchmark of Multiple Instance Learning Models for Lymphoma Subtyping from HE-stained Whole Slide Images: Whole slide image attention visualization

 The attention scores can be visualized as heatmaps to highlight diagnostically informative regions, areas assigned high attention, while de-emphasizing regions of low relevance, such as normal tissue or background artifacts.
 To interpret the spatial distribution of model attention across a WSI, we convert the attention scores corresponding to the predicted class into percentiles and map these normalized values back to their original coordinates on the slide.
 Fine-grained heatmaps are produced by extracting overlapping patches and averaging the attention values within the overlapping areas.
 In our workflow, we employ Trident~\cite{zhang2025standardizing} to generate WSI-level attention visualizations (Figure~\ref{fig:diff_classes_attn_comparison} and Figure~\ref{fig:diff_dataset_attn_comparison}) and to display the patches with the highest attention scores.
+In Figure~\ref{fig:diff_models_attn_comparison}, UNI2 features generalize more robustly than Titan, and avoid artifact patches.
 We note that a high-attention score in CLL is given to non-lymphoma areas and in DLBCL to poorly preserved areas (Figure~\ref{fig:diff_classes_attn_comparison}).
 This behavior might be avoidable when training the algorithm with more classes.